 Ministry of Unification (Yonhap)

-The revision bill will be sent to the National Assembly for approval.
-(Yonhap)
+The ministry’s request will be submitted to the National Assembly on Friday for final approval.